CIERA-Northwestern/press-dash/README.md

 <details>
 <summary><b>Easily shared</b></summary>

-Public dashboards should be able to be shared widely.
-Streamlit provides a free service for hosting streamlit apps, and if that is retired there are other options to host the application.
+Streamlit provides a [free service for hosting streamlit apps](https://streamlit.io/cloud), and if that is retired there are other options to host the application.
 </details>

 <details>